wazuh/wazuh-kubernetes/README.md

 ## Branches

-* `stable` branch on correspond to the last Wazuh stable version.
+* `stable` branch corresponds to the last Wazuh stable version.
 * `master` branch contains the latest code, be aware of possible bugs on this branch.

 ## Contribute